Automattic/wp-calypso/packages/wp-checkout/README.md

 The content of the second and third step vary based on the payment method chosen in the first step.
 For example, the second step may only request a postal code if the payment method is 'apple-pay', but it may request the full address for the 'card' method.

-Inside the component, this is a `CheckoutSection` wrapping a `CheckoutPaymentMethods` component.
+Inside the component, this is a `CheckoutStep` wrapping a `CheckoutPaymentMethods` component.

 ### Billing details